leangjia/blender_docs/trunk/blender_docs/manual/addons/3d_view/stored_views.rst

 Instructions
 ============

-- First Activate the user interface and storage by pressing *Initialize*.
+- First activate the user interface and storage by pressing *Initialize*.
 - With the *View* button active, Zoom, move or rotate the camera into a position you like.
   (Useful setting up camera locations and modeling specific areas of a mesh.)
 - Or with the *POV* button active, change the user perspective or local views.